 The grievance chair must ensure that they undertake a thorough and detailed investigation to reach an informed outcome at the end of the grievance procedure.

 - Identifying possible people relevant to the investigation;

 - Deciding how and when to collect the evidence; and

 - Deciding when and where the grievance hearing should take place.

 It is advised that all employees are provided with the right of accompaniment at the hearing.
-This should be stated in the invitation letter, noting that the employee is entitled to bring an authorised Trade Union representative or a fellow colleague with them.
+This should be stated in the invitation letter, noting that the employee is entitled to bring an authorised Trade Union representative or a colleague with them.

-Where witness evidence is needed as part of the investigation, this should be collected separately to the grievance hearing.
+Where witness evidence is needed as part of the investigation, this should be collected separately from the grievance hearing.
 The employee has no right to view any witness evidence collected as part of a grievance or cross-examine the witnesses.
-While the employer can technically allow witnesses to attend a grievance hearing, it is strongly advised that, for ease, this does not occur and all other evidence is obtained separately.
+While the employer can technically allow witnesses to attend a grievance hearing, it is strongly advised that, for ease, this does not occur, and all other evidence is obtained separately.